EmmaBest/Val-Broeksmit-audio/README.md

  * February 08, 2017 - Val tells Glenn he went to the British Embassy but only got through to the second gate, and will have to go to the embassy in New York, referencing visa issues.
  * February 09, 2017 - Val tells Glen that "The Washington/Irving Johnson" password isn't working, and asks his permission to hack his computer.
  * February 10, 2017 - Val goes to meet Bob Roach at the Senate building.
  * February 27, 2017 - Glenn Simpson sends Val $2,000, which Val calls the "second payment"

+### August
+ * August 15, 2017 - Joe Fionda contacts the Department of Justice

 ## 2018
  * 2018 - Marie and Peter separate, Val calls this the separation date "for the lawyers"